joejag/wikiindex/doc/arch/adr-001-search_and_indexing.md

 ## Decision

-* We will parse the file on startup, store it as a clojure map in an atom.
+* We will parse the file on startup, store it as a clojure collection that is available throughout the system.
 * We will do this before the web server http port is available.
-* Searches will be performed against this in memory atom.
+* Searches will be performed against this in memory collection.
 * The app would need to be restarted to parse a new XML file, unless an additional endpoint is added.

 ## Alternatives considered